The Commander

 The hit list

-The search terms entered in the Search Bar result in a hit list that works pretty much as already described for the Asset Browser.
-For this reason, we will not go into further detail here and refer to the asset list and downloading assets.
+The search terms entered in the search bar produce a hit list that works pretty much exactly as described for the Asset Browser.
+For this reason, we will not go into further detail here and refer you to the asset list and the downloading of assets.

 There a reference is always made to "assets", while here at the Commander "non-assets" like objects, tags etc. can also be found and called up.

-Note:The ability to assign arbitrary keywords to proven Cinema 4D elements means that even old, renamed command names (e.g., Live Selection became Brush Selection) can be found.
-This works automatically with the English terms.
-For all other languages you would have to do it manually: give the brush selection the keyword 'Live selection'.
+Note:Due to the possibility of assigning any keywords to proven Cinema 4D elements, even old, renamed command names (e.g. the live selection became the brush selection) can be found.
+This works automatically with the English terms, for all other languages you would have to do this manually: assign the keyword 'live selection' to the brush selection.

 The context commands